NFL picks, Week 7 against the spread spread, money-line, over/under best bets from self-learning AI

 SportsLine AI evaluated the Week 7 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 The AFC West race heats up in Week 7 with several key battles, including a matchup between longtime bitter rivals when the Chiefs take on the Las Vegas Raiders in Kansas City.
 The Chiefs (3-3), who are third in the division, are just one game out of first place.
 The Chiefs have won the division in each of the past nine seasons.
 Other AFC West teams in action include the Denver Broncos (4-2), who play the New York Giants (2-4) at Denver, and the Los Angeles Chargers (4-2), who play the AFC South-leading Indianapolis Colts (5-1) in Los Angeles.
-The Chiefs are 11.5-point favorites over the Raiders (2-4) in the biggest of the Week 7 NFL spreads, the Broncos are 7-point favorites over the Giants and the Chargers are 1.5-point favorites over the Colts, who are tied for the best record against the spread (4-2) in the league this year.
+The Chiefs are 11.5-point favorites over the Raiders (2-4) in the biggest of the Week 7 NFL spreads, the Broncos are 7.5-point favorites over the Giants in the second-biggest of the Week 7 NFL lines, and the Chargers are 2.5-point favorites over the Colts, who are tied for the best record against the spread (4-2) in the league this year.

 How should you handle those NFL games and optimize what to bet on NFL in Week 7?
 Before making any Week 7 NFL picks or Week 7 NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.